RakanMyHusbando/game-acc-db-api/README.md

-# Warning !!!
-This project is still very much a work in progress.
-Furthermore, it does not yet have any error handling and does not check any regx.
----
+# WARNING: This project is in progress and some parts dont work yet!
 # Description
 Run `python main.py` inside the porject-folder.
 # API requests